olafurw/webassembly-presentation/data/slides.md

 Now let’s look at the game we will be “making”.

 We are going to make a simple sliding puzzle game, similar to games like “Threes” and “2048”

 @@@
 @standard

+# VIDEO GAMES!

+Now let’s look at the game we will be “making”.

+We are going to make a simple sliding puzzle game, similar to games like “Threes” and “2048”

+<iframe class="example-frame-2" scrolling="no" src="http://localhost:8002/index.html" height="420" width="420"></iframe>

+@@@
+@standard